ARM Clusters + Selfhosting: A Perfect Match

 remote_user=EDITME

-And then run the playbook with ansible-playbook -i inventory.ini playbook.yml --extra-vars 'ansible_become_pass=YOUR_REMOTE_USER_PASSWORD_GOES_HERE'.
+And then run the playbook with ansible-playbook -i inventory.ini playbook.yml --extra-vars 'ansible_become_pass=YOUR_REMOTE_USER_PASSWORD_GOES_HERE'

-Tada!
-You have gluster configured!
-SSH into any node and run gluster volume status to make sure everything is online.
+to make sure everything is online.
 If it isn’t, you can try to fiddle with things until they work.
 Also make sure everything comes up properly after a restart.
 I didn’t do this and I ended up having to do some tedious work copying everything off the volume, reconfiguring gluster, and copying everything back.

 Docker Swarm